 - You can use other objects as a weight as long as they are clean and free of glues, etc.

-Once your vegetables are weighed down, we recommend covering the top of the vessel with a lid, plastic or a tight-weave tea towel to keep bugs out and odors in.
-Be sure to secure towels with a very tight rubber band to keep bugs out.
-Please note, as the vegetables ferment, gases will be created that will need to escape.
+Once the vegetables are weighed down, we recommend covering the top of the vessel with a lid, plastic, coffee filter, or atight-weave tea towel to keep bugs out and odors in.
+Be sure to secure towels with a very tight rubber band.
+Please note: as the vegetables ferment, gases will be created that will need to escape.
 An ideal cover will allow the gas to escape while keeping the amount of oxygen reaching the vegetables to a minimum.
 The more oxygen that reaches the vegetables, the greater the chances are for the development of scum and mold.

-If you forgo a cover and a weight and decide to submerge your vegetables by hand daily, some white mold may appear.
+If you forgo a cover and a weight and decide to submerge your vegetables by hand daily, a white film may appear on the surface of the vegetables.
 If it does, just scrape it off daily.
+It is most likely an accumulation of yeast bodies.
 If some gets into your batch, it’s not harmful.

 Want to learn more about fermenting vegetables, fruits and condiments at home?